+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The investment strategy used to attain the social characteristics promoted by the Fund is described below.

 The Investment Manager applies Wellington Management Group's Emerging Markets Modern Slavery Policy .
 Under the EM Modern Slavery Policy investee companies are evaluated by the Investment Manager on the basis of proprietary research, third-party research and engagement.
 At a minimum, all companies held in the Fund for a period of one year or longer will be subject to engagement regarding Modern Slavery risk management via an initial survey outreach.
 Due to the Fund's expected turnover, some companies may be held in the Fund for less than a year and as a result may not be engaged with regard to Modern Slavery risk management.